Transamerica Tower (Baltimore): Occupants and ownership changes

 USF&G remained in the building until the mid-1990s.
-The building's primary occupant was asset manager Legg Mason, Inc., until 2009.
-In February 2007, Legg Mason announced that it would be moving to a new skyscraper in the Harbor East southeastern waterfront development, a move that was completed during summer 2009.
-As of 2010, the "Legg Mason" sign was no longer at the top of the Pratt and Light Streets building.

-In 2009 the building became home to the Baltimore branch of RBC Wealth Management.

 In spring 2011, the building also became home to Baltimore-based law firm Ober|Kaler (now Baker Donelson).
-The firm occupies 6 floors of the building.

 In November 2011, the building became the headquarters of Transamerica.

 In April 2013, the building became the home of the Mid-Atlantic law firm Miles & Stockbridge P.C.

 Around 1978, a peregrine falcon made its home on a balcony on the building's 33rd floor.
-Every year since then, a pair of falcons have returned to the building to nest and fledge a set of chicks.